openedx-unsupported/edx-app-android/README.rst

 Building For Release
 --------------------
 To build an APK for release, you must specify an application ID and signing key.
-Create or edit the ``gradle.properties`` file inside the ``VideoLocker`` directory of ``edx-app-android``.
+Create or edit the ``gradle.properties`` file inside the ``OpenEdXMobile`` directory of ``edx-app-android``.
 For example:

 ::